 Ms. McShane states that three-month BAs are also a common benchmark for establishing the cost of short-term debt for utilities.
 (Exhibit B1-9-6, McShane Evidence, Appendix F, pp. 127-128) In response to IRs the FBCU confirm that either the 3-month CDOR or 3-month BA rate is reasonable for setting the short-term rate.
 Regarding the indicative credit spread quotes, the FBCU state the following approach used by the OEB is reasonable: the OEB obtains up to six quotes from banks.
 If it obtains six quotes, it discards the highest and the lowest and uses the average of the remaining four.
 If less than four are obtained, it uses the average of all the quotes obtained.
-(Exhibit B1-20, BCUC 1.144.4) The FBCU submit that the OEB formulaic approach is an efficient and transparent way of estimating a deemed short-term debt rate.
-However, the FBCU stress that the OEB methodology is premised on a single debt rating, a short-term debt rating of R1-low, which generally corresponds to long-term credit ratings in the A category; i.e., higher than would be applicable to the small utilities.
+(Exhibit B1-20, BCUC 1.144.4) The FBCU submit that the OEB formulaic approach is an efficient and transparent way of estimating a deemed short-term debt rating, a short-term debt rating of R1-low, which generally corresponds to long-term credit ratings in the A category; i.e., higher than would be applicable to the small utilities.
 To overcome this problem, the FBCU suggest using a more reasonable short-term credit rating, one that would correspond to a BBB/BBB (low) on the long-term rating scale.
 (Exhibit B1-20, BCUC 1.144.5, 1.144.5.1)